pitivi/pitivi/docs/How_to_update_sandbox.md

 In particular, pay attention to the `shared-modules` git submodule to copy `libcanberra` into `build/flatpak`.

-## Check the Python version

-The "gst-python" module in the manifest specifies the "pygi-overrides-dir" parameter which contains a path which must target the correct Python version.

-Pay attention to update this path when the Python version changes.

 ## Rebuild your local dev env